SeyedHamidreza/cognitive_robotics_manipulation/README.md

       - Furthermore, you can check the output of the network by setting the ***--save-network-output=True***.
 The output will be saved into the ***network_output*** folder

+## Integrating a new model

+You need to add your trained model into the "trained_models" folder.
+You can check the code (simulation.py) to see how we integrate and use the GR-ConvNet model.

 ## References

 - Simulation